Genesee and Wyoming Railroad

 The person in this position operates track switches, couples and uncouples cars, and performs other duties associated with the movement of trains, cars, and engines in rail yards and on the main railroad.
 He or she receives, relays, or acts upon oral, written, or radio instructions from the dispatcher, yardmaster, or other personnel indicating the switch movement, placement, or delivery of railroad cars and/or a train.

-•Conducts the movement of rail cars and train movements; signals crew member(s) for movement of the engine or train using lantern, hand and/or flag signals, or radio to indicate when to start, stop, and back-up or set and release air brakes.
+· Conduct railcar and train movements; signal crew members for movement of the engine or train using lantern, hand, and/or flag signals or radio to indicate when to start, stop, back up, or set or release air brakes

-•Observes, interprets, and relays arm, lantern, or radio signals and all other indications affecting movement of a train.
+· Observe, interpret, and relay arm, lantern or radio signals and all other indications affecting movement of a train

-•Operates track switches (visually checks switch condition and direction) to change the direction of the engine or cars within yard limits or on the main railroad; may apply or release hand brakes to switch or perform other duties.
+· Operate track switches (visually check switch condition and direction) to change the direction of the engine or cars within yard limits or on the main railroad; apply or release hand brakes to switch or perform other duties

-•Reads and understands the book of rules, timetables, bulletins, train orders, waybills, placards, safety instructions, and other written or printed material.
+· Read and understand the book of rules, timetables, bulletins, train orders, waybills, placards, safety instructions, and other written or printed material

-•Inspects the condition of the train and equipment in movement and while stationary.
+· Inspect the condition of the train and equipment in movement and while stationary

-•May couple air and electrical connections between locomotives when making up trains.
+· Couple air and electrical connections between locomotives when making up trains

 REQUIRED SKILLS AND/OR EXPERIENCE: